 By the 15th and 16th century timber framing began to be exploited for its decorative qualities.
 Timbers which had minimal structural importance were added to the frame, to enhance the decorative effect of dark wood set into whitewashed walls.
 The Jacobean period saw this use carried to extremes.

-The construction methods used in half-timbering allow buildings to be easily dis-assembled and put up again elsewhere.
+The construction methods used in half-timbering allow buildings to be easily disassembled and put up again elsewhere.
 This has helped salvage houses which would otherwise have been destroyed to make way for new development.
-Many medieval timber-framed houses have been re-erected at open air museums such as the Weald and Downland Museum at Singleton, West Sussex, and the Avoncroft Museum of Buildings at Bromsgrove, Worcestershire.
+Many medieval timber-framed houses have been re-erected at open-air museums such as the Weald and Downland Museum at Singleton, West Sussex, and the Avoncroft Museum of Buildings at Bromsgrove, Worcestershire.

 By the way, the sloping, slanting, floors we see today in half-timbered buildings are not due to sloppy building practises, but a result of the natural warping of the wood as it aged.
-Also, the blackening of timbers was a natural aging effect.
+Also, the blackening of timbers was a natural ageing effect.
 They were not treated or painted when built.
 It is only a desire of modern builders to provide a romanticised version of half-timbering that has produced imitation or black painted timbers.